janimiyarj/Jani-Miya-Shaik.github.io/README.md

 Embark: This feature talks about the port of embarkation.
 It has three possible values: C for Cherboug, Q for Queenstown, S for Southampton.

-By doing the Data Analysis, we can know:
+By doing the Data Analysis of the dataset, we get to know:

-1.what are the major factors that effected the survival of Passengers?
+1. what are the major factors that effected the survival of Passengers?

 2. what are the steps to be taken care to improve the survival chances?